opensourcedesign/jobs/jobs/2016-04-19-VisualDesignerForTorStyleGuide.md

 ---
 layout: jobs
-title: Tor Style Guide: Standardized Colors, Typography, Logo Usage
+title: "Tor Style Guide: Standardized Colors, Typography, Logo Usage"
 role: Visual Designer
 organization: Simply Secure for Tor Project
 github: ameellio
 contact: UX@simplysecure.org
-contributing_md: (optional)
+contributing_md:
-contributors_md: (optional)
+contributors_md:
 url: https://simplysecure.org/
 tags: branding, visual design
 status: searching
 rate: Neogiated hourly rate
 date_posted: 2016-04-19
 ---
 The Tor Project is seeking to create a visual and typographic style guide to harmonize and professionalize the presentation of its various efforts.

 Tor has historically used a variety of purples (primary color) and greens (secondary color).
 What should be the canonical shades?
 What palette should be used in conjunction with the principal colors?